Personal Training Older Clients

 You should therefore be willing to change and adapt exercises as you go, not just after the first assessment.

-For example, during a session you may notice that your client has very tight hamstrings, making it difficult for them to perform exercises such as deadlifts
+For example, during a session you may notice that your client has very tight hamstrings, making it difficult for them to perform exercises such as deadlifts.

 Instead of just removing the exercise from their programme, you could instead adapt it by including exercises to help improve hamstring flexibility- such as a standing hamstring stretch.
 You could also include other hamstring strengthening exercises, such as heel raises.